camorris/foraycollective/README.md

 ### Unsolved Problems
 ---
-  Have yet to be determined, will ask the VP of Engineering if there is anything that needs to changed or worked on.
+  Have yet to be determined, will ask the VP of Engineering if there is anything that needs to be changed or worked on.
-### How to Use
----